nathanael-thms/php-deploykit/README.md

 **WEBHOOK_SECRET**: This variable is used to specify the secret the webhook listener uses to verify incoming requests.

 **WEBHOOK_PROVIDER**: This variable is used to specify the provider the webhook listener is expecting requests from.
 Supported values are `github`, `gitlab` and `bitbucket`.

+**LOG_WEBHOOK**: A `true`/`false` variable that specifies whether to log incoming webhook requests.
+If `true`, logs are stored in the file specified by `WEBHOOK_LOG_FILE`.
+Unless you are debugging, there is no need to log webhook requests, so it is recommended to set this to `false` in production.

+**WEBHOOK_LOG_FILE**: Specifies where to store logs of incoming webhook requests.
+This can be omitted if `LOG_WEBHOOK="false"`; if present but `LOG_WEBHOOK="false"`, it will be ignored.
+Ensure you have permissions to write to the specified file; ensure the file exists.

 Values must be surrounded by double quotes (`""`) so the scripts parse them correctly.